DIGITAL TECHNOLOGIES POLICY

 Sunshine Heights Primary School understands that safe and appropriate use of digital technologies including the internet, apps, computers and tablets provide students with rich opportunities to support learning and development in a range of ways.

 Through increased access to digital technologies, students can benefit from enhanced learning that is interactive, collaborative, personalised and engaging.
 Digital technologies enable our students to interact with and create high quality content, resources and tools.
 It also enables personalised learning tailored to students’ particular needs and interests and transforms assessment, reporting and feedback, driving new forms of collaboration and communication.

 Sunshine Heights Primary School believes that the use of digital technologies at school allows the development of valuable skills and knowledge and prepares students to thrive in our globalised and inter-connected world.
-Our school’s vision is to empower students to use digital technologies to reach their personal best and fully equip them to contribute positively to society as happy, healthy young adults.
+Our school’s vision is to empower students to use digital technologies safely and appropriately to reach their personal best and fully equip them to contribute positively to society as happy, healthy young adults.

-At Sunshine Heights Primary School we:
+At Sunshine Heights Primary School, we:

 - use online sites and digital tools that support students’ learning, and focus our use of digital technologies on being learning-centred

 - restrict the use of digital technologies in the classroom to specific uses with targeted educational or developmental aims

 - supervise and support students using digital technologies in the classroom

 - effectively and responsively address any issues or incidents that have the potential to impact on the wellbeing of our students